merlinscholz/scholz.ruhr/content/post/unsupervised-deep-clustering.md

 ---
-title: "Unsupervised Deep Clustering"
-date: 2020-08-18T19:18:54+01:00
+date: "2020-08-18T19:18:54+01:00"
 draft: true
-summary: "Something a little different today: Using neural networks without training data to cluster images"
+summary: 'Something a little different today: Using neural networks without training data to cluster images'
+title: Unsupervised Deep Clustering
 ---

 Something a little different today: Using neural networks without training data to cluster images.
 How I got into this?
 Well, it was my bachelor's thesis.